-Certain pronouncements were issued by the IASB or the International Financial Reporting Interpretations Committee, but not yet effective as at March 31, 2018.
+Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee ("IFRIC") but not yet effective as at February 28, 2019.
 The Company intends to adopt these standards and interpretations when they become effective.
+The Company does not expect these standards to have an impact on its financial statements.
 Pronouncements that are not applicable to the Company have been excluded from those described below.